hjliss0628/employee-intranet/README.md

 The main application checks this repository during startup to verify if a newer version is available.

+If Windows Defender prompts you while installing the application, click More Info and Run anyway.

 ## Usage

 After opening the program, you will be prompted with multiple button choices.